tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 We hypothesize that ***between the years of 2021 to 2024, the NYC regions with the highest heat vulnerability index score will have the highest incidence of West Nile virus cases***.
-We expect these results because areas with a high HVI may be more likely to experience greater heat conditions and potentially create more suitable environments for mosquitoes infected with West Nile virus.
+We expect these results because areas with a high HVI may be more likely to experience worse heat conditions and potentially create more suitable environments for mosquitoes infected with West Nile virus.